 There aren’t really any rules, you can hang it, put it in troughs, lace it across a ceiling, weave it into mesh - and we have a tremendous range of things that will work.
+Also important is that the sight lines are are good from further away as well as up close.
 Lighting also plays an important part, either narrow beam spots from way up high, or warm white LED nets just above the greenery.